Servostar/PainterlyUNO/README.md

 A small C# application for creating and editing images, which then can be uploaded to an microcontroller which manages an matrix of LEDs.

 > This project is currently in alpha status
+> This project was originally developed by german tongues, so forgive us, if you stumble upon something you miss to understand

 Features
 -